Real People Stories – Maria

 How to prepare

-Many people think that tests need to come to the CBC lab on an empty stomach is.
+Many people think that tests need to come to the lab on an empty stomach is.
 A complete Full count also requires preparation, and the results may be unreliable even if the woman came on the wrong day of her cycle.

 The reliability may be affected by: